mgrahamjo/cyanide/README.md

 ## Setup

-From the command line, in the `/cyanide` folder, run:

-`npm install`

-Then, save your connection settings in config.json:
+Save your connection settings in config.json:

 ```javascript
 {